Family Encyclopedia >> Health

 Use a softer toothbrush for your child

-How should you brush your teeth?
+How should you brush your child's teeth?

-Can children also get cavities?
+Can children get cavities?

 What if your child does have a cavity?